HarelGiladi/Ex6_OS/README.md

 *Authors: Eilon Barashi & Harel Giladi*

-Server & Client stack - using Malloc and free implementation
+Server & Client stack - processes

-Implement a stack in a server which multiple clients can access and manipulate the stack the stack is synchronized.
+Implement a stack in a server which multiple clients can access and manipulate the stack the stack is synchronized using fcntl.

 How To Run: